 What do I get if I pass the GED Tests?

-Title of Credential issued: Upon successful completion of all sections of the GED Tests; a New Mexico High School Diploma is issued to New Mexico residents.
-Residency is verified with a valid New Mexico Driver’s License or a valid New Mexico ID.
-All others will receive passing score certificates.
+Title of Credential issued: Upon successful completion of all sections of the GED Tests; a New Mexico High School Diploma is issued to students testing in New Mexico.

 The TABE pre-test, tutoring sessions, classes, materials and practice tests are all available FREE!